Ambellofficial/Ambellofficial/README.md

 - 👋 Hi, I’m @Ambellofficial
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning sotfware engineering
-- 💞️ I’m looking to collaborate on solvung the world's problem
+- 💞️ I’m looking to collaborate on solving the world's problem
 - 📫 How to reach me fathiubello1@gmail.com

 <!---